DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 If you are employed as a qualified teacher and work in:

-* inner London, you must earn $salaries_skilledworkervisateacherminfulltime_innerlondon$
+* inner London, you must earn $salaries_skilledworkerteacherfulltimemin_innerlondon$
-* outer London, you must earn $salaries_skilledworkervisateacherminfulltime_outerlondon$
+* outer London, you must earn $salaries_skilledworkerteacherfulltimemin_outerlondon$
-* London fringe, you must earn $salaries_skilledworkervisateacherminfulltime_londonfringe$
+* London fringe, you must earn $salaries_skilledworkerteacherfulltimemin_londonfringe$
-* the rest of England, you must earn $salaries_skilledworkervisateacherminfulltime_restofengland$
+* the rest of England, you must earn $salaries_skilledworkerteacherfulltimemin_restofengland$

 If you are employed as an unqualified teacher and work in:

-* inner London, you must earn $salaries_skilledworkervisatraineeminfulltime_innerlondon$
+* inner London, you must earn $salaries_skilledworkertraineefulltimemin_innerlondon$
-* outer London, you must earn $salaries_skilledworkervisatraineeminfulltime_outerlondon$
+* outer London, you must earn $salaries_skilledworkertraineefulltimemin_outerlondon$
-* London fringe, you must earn $salaries_skilledworkervisatraineeminfulltime_londonfringe$
+* London fringe, you must earn $salaries_skilledworkertraineefulltimemin_londonfringe$
-* the rest of England, you must earn $salaries_skilledworkervisatraineeminfulltime_restofengland$
+* the rest of England, you must earn $salaries_skilledworkertraineefulltimemin_restofengland$

 Check the region you will be working in with the school employing you.